No. 62 Commando: Operations

 No. 62 Commando, formed in 1941, consisted of a small group of 55 commando-trained personnel working under the Special Operations Executive (SOE), where it was also known as the Small Scale Raiding Force (SSRF).
 Under the operational control of Combined Operations Headquarters, No. 62 Commando was commanded by Major Gustavus Henry March-Phillipps.
 Its first operation, Operation Postmaster, was in January 1942, when March-Phillipps led the seizure of an Italian liner, a German tanker and a yacht from Fernando Po.

 The SSRF used HM MTB 344, a motor torpedo boat nicknamed The Little Pisser because of its outstanding turn of speed.
 The SSRF carried out a number of cross-channel operations, but had mixed fortunes.
 Operation Barricade and Operation Dryad were complete successes, but Operation Aquatint, on 12/13 September 1942 at Sainte-Honorine on the coast of Normandy, resulted in the loss of all the men involved, including March-Phillipps.
 One member of the raiding party, Captain Graham Hayes MC, managed to reach France and eventually made his way to Spain, but was betrayed by a French double agent and handed to the Germans.
-After nine months' solitary confinement in Fresnes Prison he was shot on 13 July 1943.
+After nine months' solitary confinement in Fresnes Prison he was executed on 13 July 1943.

-With the loss of March-Phillipps, Major Geoffrey Appleyard was given command.
+With the loss of March-Phillipps, Major Geoffrey Appleyard was temporary given command.
 On 3/4 October 1942 the SSRF carried out a raid on the Channel Island of Sark, codenamed Operation Basalt, with men from No. 12 Commando attached.
-After the raid a number of dead and wounded Germans were found tied up (they had been shot while trying to escape), which resulted in the prisoners captured in the Dieppe raid being tied up and the Commando Order ordering the execution of all captured commandos.
+After the raid a number of dead and wounded Germans were found tied up (they had been shot while trying to escape), which resulted in the prisoners captured in the Dieppe raid being tied up and the Nazi German Commando Order dictating the execution of all captured commandos.
+On 17 October 1942, Lieutenant Colonel Bill Stirling, elder brother of David Stirling and an experienced SOE agent, was appointed its commanding officer.